As a student, we want you to:

 Equality and Diversity

-Guildford College will ensure that no student receives less favourable treatment, directly or indirectly, on the grounds of age; colour; creed; disability; ethnic or national origin; religion or belief; gender; marital or parental status; race or sexual orientation.
+Activate Learning is committed to the principles of equality and diversity for its learners and staff.
+We will ensure that no student receives less favourable treatment, directly or indirectly, on the grounds of age; colour; creed; disability; ethnic or national origin; religion or belief; gender; marital or parental status; race or sexual orientation.

 So what does this mean for me?

 - You should feel that you are valued as an individual